 Almost 70 percent of enrollees rated the quality of the health services they received as “very good or good.”

-A recent survey in JAMA Internal Medicine found that 46 percent of Medicaid enrollees rated the program 9 or 10 on a 10-point scale.
+A recent in JAMA Internal Medicine found that 46 percent of Medicaid enrollees rated the program 9 or 10 on a 10-point scale.
 Overall they rated the program 7.9.

 Many Americans traveling to Mexico for medical care are pleased with the care they receive — and the lower cost compared with care back home.
 But their experiences may not reflect the situation for all Mexicans.